cfrederrrr/transmo/README.md

 # Transmo
-A library for interfacing with a Transmission RPC
+A library for interfacing with a Transmission RPC Server Derived from [Transmission RPC-spec](https://trac.transmissionbt.com/browser/trunk/extras/rpc-spec.txt), I tried to get as close to verbatim as possible, but everyone writes bugs.

 ## Version